 But convincing your loved one to get that test is often easier said than done.
 They may not realize they have hearing loss, they might choose to ignore the signs, or they could be wary about the prospect of using hearing aids.
 Still, you don’t want to let them go on without experiencing life to its fullest.
 So what can you do?
 How can you help?

 1. Point out that annual hearing tests are recommended for everyone.

-Just like you have an annual checkup from your physician and teeth cleanings from your dentist, you should have annual hearing screenings from your local hearing healthcare professional.
+Just like you have annual checkups with your physician, and teeth cleanings with your dentist, you should have annual hearing screenings with your local hearing healthcare professional.
 That way, you can track your hearing ability and notice any changes that come up.
 Since hearing loss often occurs gradually and subtly, annual screenings are the best way to monitor changes and act on any hearing difficulties as soon as possible.